Unfolding-Machines/pumc-info-hub/docs/plot-tracks.md

 ## Advancing the Plot
 You move forward on the Plot Track by playing Plot Beats.
 These can be:

 - **Random Prompts:** Let PUM suggest what happens next.
-- **Modified Proposals:** Propose your own scene, then let PUM add a twist.
+- **Modified Proposals:** Propose an important moment, and let PUM add a modification.

 Each Plot Beat can be a scene, event, or turning point.
 Use them to mark progress, celebrate victories, or introduce complications.